can use this mineral are

 - Transparency for UV-radiation (ie. suitable for UV-curing processes)

-HiFill N is used in a variety of applications, ranging from resilient PVC flooring where it improves the fusion-process of the plastisol.
+Nepheline is used in a variety of applications, ranging from resilient PVC flooring where it improves the fusion-process of the plastisol.
 Another application is in WPC (Wood Plastic Composites) where it offers among other features improved UV resistance and color retention along with better dimensional stability.

 When used in roof coatings they increase the IR reflection and hereby keeping the roof and the structure cooler when exposed to the sun.